 \begin{definition}[Weight of a WD] Let $G$ be any WD, whose nodes are labeled by bad events $B_1, \dots, B_s$.
 We define the \emph{weight} of $G$ to be $w(G) = \prod_{k=1}^s P_{\Omega}(B_k)$. \end{definition}

-\begin{proposition} Let $G$ be any WD.
-For a random resampling table $R$, $G$ is compatible with $R$ with probability $w(G)$. \end{proposition} \begin{proof} For any node $v \in G$, note that $X_G^v$ follows the law of $\Omega$, and so the probability that $B$ is true of the configuration $X_G^v$ is $P_{\Omega}(B)$.
+\begin{proposition} For a random resampling table $R$, any WD $G$ has probability $w(G)$ of being compatible with $R$. \end{proposition} \begin{proof} For any node $v \in G$, note that $X_G^v$ follows the law of $\Omega$, and so the probability that $B$ is true of the configuration $X_G^v$ is $P_{\Omega}(B)$.
 Next, note that each node $v \in G$ imposes conditions on disjoint sets of entries of $R$, and so these events are independent. \end{proof}

 \begin{proposition} Suppose we run the Resampling Algorithm, taking values for the variables from the resampling table $R$.
-Then $\hat G$ is compatible with $R$. \end{proposition} \begin{proof} Suppose there is a node $v \in \hat G$ with an extended label $(B,k)$.
+Then $\hat G$ is compatible with $R$. \end{proposition} \begin{proof} Suppose there is a node $v \in \hat G$ with extended label $(B,k)$.
 Thus, $B$ must be resampled at least $k$ times.
 Suppose that the $k^{\text{th}}$ resampling occurs at time $t$.
 Let $Y$ be the configuration at time $t$, just before this resampling.
-We claim that, for all $i \in S_B$, we have $Y(i) = X_{\hat G}^v(i)$.
+We claim that $Y(i) = X_{\hat G}^v(i)$ for all $i \in S_B$.
 For, the graph $\hat G$ must contain all the resamplings involving variable $i$.
-All such nodes would be connected to vertex $v$ (as they overlap in variable $i$), and those that occur before time $t$ are precisely those that have an edge to $v$.
+All such nodes would be connected to vertex $v$ (as they overlap in variable $i$), and those that occur before time $t$ are precisely those with an edge to $v$.
 So $y_{v,i}$ is exactly the number of bad events up to time $t$ that involve variable $i$.
 Thus, just before the resampling at time $t$, variable $i$ was on its $1 + y_{v,i}$ resampling.
 So $Y(i) = R(i, 1 + y_{v,i}) = X_{\hat G}^v(i)$, as claimed.

 In order for $B$ to be resampled at time $t$, it must have been the case that $B$ was true, i.e., that $B$ held on configuration $Y$.
-However, since $Y$ agrees with $X_{\hat G}^v$ on $S_B$, it must be also be the case that $B$ holds on configuration $X_{\hat G}^v$.
-Since this is true for all $v$, it follows that $G$ is compatible with $R$. \end{proof}
+Since $Y$ agrees with $X_{\hat G}^v$ on $S_B$, necessarily $B$ holds on configuration $X_{\hat G}^v$ as well.
+This is true for all $v \in G$ and so $G$ is compatible with $R$. \end{proof}